 From a structural point of view, a fish’s eye is very similar to ours.
 They both have an outer cornea, iris, lens, and retina that includes rods and cones.
 This is where the similarities end, however, as a fish’s eye shape and workings differ from our own.

-Compared to humans and other mammals which have a rather flat lens, fish have distinctly rounded ones that protrude outwards.
+Compared to humans eyes and other mammals which have a rather flat lens, fish have distinctly rounded ones that protrude outwards.
 This, and also the fact that they are denser than human lenses is what gives a fish that ‘bug-eyed’ appearance that we all know and love.

 They do, however, serve a greater purpose than to make them look cute, in that they also give them far greater peripheral vision.
 This is due to the heightened ability to bend the light so it can be focussed onto the retina.